Is selling online over-saturated? No way! It’s still very doable to make money from anywhere with a laptop.

 Choose a platform or create an online store

 The key to choosing a platform — or platforms — is not to spread yourself too thin.
-If you’ve done your market research well enough, you will already have an idea of where your likely customers are hanging out online.
+If you’ve done your market research thoroughly enough, you will already have an idea of where your audience is hanging out online.

 Market and sell

-Once you’ve chosen a platform or launched an online store, it’s time to make a marketing plan.
+Once you’ve chosen a platform or created your online store, it’s time to jump into your marketing plan.

 Think about the content you need to create to persuade prospective customers to buy from you (e.g., a website, social posts, videos).

 Be honest at every step.
 You will also want to build trust as part of your marketing strategy.

 Top tip: Sites like Reddit and Quora are free and provide insight into your audiences, their problems, their issues with competitors and so much more.
 The same applies to Google’s ‘People also ask’ feature.